Buckeye Elementary School

 |School Statewide Testing||View Education Department Test Scores|

 - The nearest high school to Buckeye Elementary School is Ponderosa High School (1.6 miles away)

-- The nearest middle school is California Montessori Project-shingle Springs Campus (0.1 miles away)
+- The nearest middle school and elementary school is California Montessori Project-shingle Springs Campus (0.1 miles away)

 - School Location Miles Grades Students